digirix/Apexsaas/Progress.md

 ## Overview
 This document provides a comprehensive overview of the progress made on the Accounting Firm Management Application, a multi-tenant system designed for accounting firms to manage clients, tasks, users, permissions, and system configuration across different countries and service types.

+## Latest Updates (April 27, 2025)

+### Chart of Accounts Tenant Isolation Fix
+- Implemented dual-layer tenant isolation approach for Chart of Accounts:
+  - Backend database-level filtering with explicit tenant matching
+  - Frontend client-side filtering as additional security measure
+- Added comprehensive error reporting and logging for tenant isolation issues
+- Fixed bug where accounts from other tenants would appear in wrong tenant views
+- Created more robust database query with explicit type checking for tenant IDs
+- Strengthened error handling to gracefully recover from database errors

 ## Project Architecture

 ### Technology Stack